carpentries/instructor-training/_episodes/02-practice.md

 > This discussion should take about 5 minutes.
 {: .challenge}

-One way to think about the difference between a novice and a "competent practitioner" is the existence of this big picture mental model.
-Our approach is based on the work of researchers like Benner, who applied the [Dreyfus model of skill acquisition][wikipedia-dreyfus-skill] in her studies of
-[how nurses progress from novice to expert][amazon-benner].
-In simplified form,
-that model has three stages:

-*   A *novice* is someone who doesn't know what they don't know, i.e., they don't yet know what the key ideas in the domain are or how they relate.
-    More precisely,
-    a novice has not yet built a mental model of the domain.
-    They therefore reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar.
-    One sign that someone is a novice is that their questions "aren't even wrong".
-*   A *competent practitioner* is someone who has a mental model that's good enough for everyday purposes.
-    This model does not have to be completely accurate in order to be useful: for example,
-    the average driver's mental model of how a car works probably doesn't include most of the complexities that a mechanical engineer would be concerned with.
-    Competent practitioners can do normal tasks with normal effort under normal circumstances.
-*   An *expert* is someone who can easily handle situations that are out of the ordinary, diagnose the causes of problems, and so on.
-    We will discuss expertise in more detail in [a later lesson]({{ page.root }}/04-expertise/).

-Most learners coming to Software/Data Carpentry lessons are novices, and do not have a strong mental model of the concepts we are teaching.
-Thus, our primary goal is *not* to teach the syntax of a particular programming language, or the detailed methods involved in doing research in a particular domain,
-but to teach people how to think about programming and data management (and about using computers in research more generally).

 One key insight from research on cognitive development is that novices, competent practitioners, and experts each need to be taught differently.